nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Two items are considered to be similar if they have the same spelling for name and location but differ by letter case.
 StoreMando will accept similar items but will give a warning to alert the user about the existence of similar items.

-Item Attribute | Remarks
+Item Attribute | Constraints
 --------------------| -------
-Item Name  | An alphanumeric string that can contain spaces.
+Item Name  | An alphanumeric string that can be one word or more.
-Location | A string that can contain spaces and symbols.
+Location | A string.
-Quantity | An integer that must be at least 1.
+Quantity | An integer that must be at least 1 and cannot exceed 1,000,000.
 Expiry Date | A date in the format of YYYY-MM-DD.
 An item can either have 1 expiry date or no expiry date.
-Tag | An alphanumeric string that cannot contain spaces.
+Tag | An alphanumeric string that can only be one word long.
 An item can 0 or more tags.

 ### 2.4.
 Prefixes and Keywords